sleeyax/sleeyax/README.md

 > **Don't fall victim to impersonation attempts.
 Verify my identity [here](https://gist.github.com/sleeyax/9a11e158f3313826eb75ace6afee23d2).**

 ## :question: About Me
 I'm a Full Stack Software Engineer who loves to both break and build the web.
 Ever since I started programming I've had a particular interest in web scraping, automation, bots and security for which I've grown an expertise.
 Some may recognize me from my contributions in a time where sneaker bots were still cool (see projects below).
-The other side of me loves to develop web applications from scratch with whatever tech stack suits a project best.
+The other side of me loves to develop web applications, always contemplating the most optimal solution.

-Besides my main occupation, I also have an interest in other fields such as but not limited to cross-platform mobile app development, reverse engineering, GNU/Linux, Containers, DevOps and cloud.
+Besides my main occupation, I'm interested in other fields such as (but not limited to) cross-platform mobile app development, reverse engineering, GNU/Linux, Containers, DevOps and cloud.

 If you'd like to **hire me** or if you're **looking for a partner** for your next project, check out [my socials](#Socials) and shoot me a DM.